BANDS

 In 2013, MSD returned to the studio to record their second album, “Music Is Dead”.
 However, tensions within the band and financial strains had delayed completion of the album by several years.
 It was finally released in 2016, with a varied lineup, a revitalized post-punk sound, an increasing political edge, and a dynamic range of experimentation.
 They followed up the release of “Music Is Dead” with a brief but successful west coast tour.
 And in early 2017, O’Blivion helped organize Rock Against Racism, a scaled-down revival of the historic 1976 benefit show, in cooperation with local activist groups.
 It was a move that would create lasting ties with the antifascist movement, while unfortunately alienating his bandmates, whom were less than approving of this leftist association.

 2018 marked the re-emergence of Monty O’Blivion as a solo act, and for the first time in his career, he left behind the MSD moniker and began performing under his own name.
 The newly evolved sound would encompass a plethora of styles including synth-punk, new wave, and pop music.
 At the same time, O’Blivion also formed KBOR Records (named after the fictitious radio station from his satirical podcast “The Hour Of Glower”), and released the divisive final MSD recording, “So Much For The Tolerant Left” under this new label.
 He volunteered at small DIY venues in Phoenix, booking shows and often assuming the role of live sound engineer as well.
 He quickly became a strong resource for other DIY touring bands traveling through Phoenix, while recording and remixing songs by other artists.
-His first release as a solo artist was a single version of the song “Western World” taken from the “So Much For The Tolerant Left” EP, which was released digitally in conjunction with a music video that would go on to receive laurels in the Dragonfly Film Festival.
-The video, from director Darwin Serink, features breathtaking animated landscapes and digitized glitch effects.
+His first release as a solo artist was a single version of the song “Western World” taken from the “So Much For The Tolerant Left” EP, which was released digitally in conjunction with a music video that would go on to receive laurels in various film festivals.
+The video, from director Darwin Serink, features breathtaking animated landscapes and hand-animated glitch effects.
 Not to mention, the famous underground performance artist and long-running presidential candidate, Vermin Supreme, parading against a background of thermal video war footage, while reciting a monologue he wrote in contribution to the song.

 Bedroom rocker